gonzofish/angular-librarian/README.md

 Command | Testing TypeScript
 ---     | ---
-default | Run through Chrome & PhantomJS with files being watched & tests automatically re-run headless| Run through PhantomJS with files being watched & tests automatically re-run single  | Run through PhantomJS one time with no file watching watch   | Run through Chrome with files being watched & tests automatically re-run
+default | Run through PhantomJS one time with no file watching headless (aliases: hl, h)| Run through PhantomJS with files being watched & tests automatically re-run watch (alias: w)| Run through Chrome with files being watched & tests automatically re-run

 Note that Chrome still requires a manual refresh on the Debug tab to see updated test results.

-## <a name="custom-config"></a>Custom Configurations
+## <a id="custom-config"></a>Custom Configurations

 Some configurations can be extended with custom properties.
 These configurations should be placed in a `configs` directory under the project's